trstlabs/intento/docs/docs/intents/from-connected-chain.md

 In this example a `DAO` on DAODAO triggers a swap of TOKEN2 for TOKEN1 on dex "DEX" on a recurring basis.
 Then it can automatically send these tokens to `Service provider ABC`.
 This is a neat use case for Intento as it requires movement from assets between chains and accounts.
 The tokens to send can remain in control of the DAO.
-As action triggers are on-chain, the process can be done completely without trusted third parties.
+As flow triggers are on-chain, the process can be done completely without trusted third parties.

-The DAO can appoint an owner that can manage the action or use a placeholder account on Intento to remain in full control.
+The DAO can appoint an owner that can manage the flow or use a placeholder account on Intento to remain in full control.

 For this invoice example we have the following proposal name and description: